 - select to add either an application or utility instance

 - click the available instance types drop down and look for instance types of

 - if you see all of these instance types you can move on to the next section.

 - if you see some, but not all of these instance types, you may need to review and apply an environment upgrade.

 - if you do not see any of these instances, you'll need to start by enabling VPC for your account.
-At this time the VPC functionality is still in Early Access, so the VPC feature must be enabled via the Tools -> Early Access menu first.
 Don't actually migrate your environment to VPC until you've reviewed all of this document, if you need to upgrade to a new stack as well you might want to make both changes at the same time.